systronix/W5500_Test/TempServer/tempserver_SPI_ceases.md

 ## TempServer is locking up

-Here it locked up with Ethernet SPI SCK low, MOSI high, MISO low, CS high
+Here it locked up with Ethernet SPI SCK low, MOSI high, MISO low, CS high This happened only once.
+There was a buffer allocation error [thanks @defragster](https://forum.pjrc.com/threads/43572-Optimization-Fast-Faster-Fastest-with-without-LTO?p=141888&viewfull=1#post141888) and it was this and/or "Smallest Code" optimization which caused incorrect execution when printf() appeared in some places in the code.

 ### Teensy output
 This is not a typical complete request.